infra-journal/infra-journal/README.md

 ## Hi there 👋
+# Infrastructure Journal
+This repository contains my personal notes from working on Linux and Oracle-based systems.

+Entries are written as postmortems: what broke, what was checked, and what fixed it.

 <!--
 **infra-journal/infra-journal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.